toofar/fcp/README.md

-SSH/SCP are to slow.
+SSH/SCP are too slow.
 Use netcat instead.

 Uses ssh to bootstrap a netcat (actually nc) pipe so you don't get limited by ssh.
 On my direct ethernet link at home I get ~70 MB/s compared to ~20 MB/s